Academic Standing Procedure

 - Students who do not meet course requirements may be eligible for supplemental activity as follows:

-- Subsequent single course failure with an overall course mark which falls no more than 10 marks below the passing grade for that course as identified in the course outline is considered for supplemental activity on a case-by-case basis.
+- Subsequent single course failure with an overall course mark which falls no more than 10 marks below the passing grade for that course as identified in the course outline is considered for supplemental activity on a case-by-case basis with the program providing clear recommendations for consideration by PRC;

-- First time single course failure and/or subsequent single course failure with an overall course mark that falls more than 10 marks below the passing grade is considered for supplemental activity on a case-by-case basis.
+- First time single course failure and/or subsequent single course failure with an overall course mark that falls more than 10 marks below the passing grade is considered for supplemental activity on a case-by-case basis with the program providing clear recommendations for consideration by PRC;

 Standing Post Supplemental Activity